The Leylines: Line-Up Changes & Second Album: 2017-20

 During the summer of 2017, the band made their first appearance at Glastonbury Festival, playing four shows at The Bread & Roses bar, Bimble Inn and Toad Hall stages.
 That same summer, the band made the decision to change up their sound with the inclusion of an electric guitarist, and they chose to recruit their occasional sound engineer, Dan Thompson.
 Around the same time, bassist Peter Fealey decided to leave the band to focus on his family.
 Sean Booth was drafted in to replace Peter Fealey and made his debut with the band, a trial by fire, at their first appearance at Beautiful Days Festival 2017 at the Bimble Inn stage.

 In March 2018, the band embarked on a pilgrimage to Cornwall, UK to record their second album, Recover Reveal (see below).

 Summer 2019 was one of the biggest festival seasons yet for the band, with slots at Glastonbury Festival on the Avalon Cafe Stage and The Big Top at Beautiful Days Festival being amongst the multitude of festivals & events they played.

-As part of the Fly Away Tour in Spring 2020, the band were due to travel to The Netherlands, and support the Levellers on their 2020 tour but had to postpone their tour due to the Covid-19 pandemic.
+As part of the Fly Away Tour in Spring 2020, the band were due to travel to The Netherlands, and support the Levellers on their 2020 tour but had to postpone their tour due to the COVID-19 pandemic.
 They would go on to support the Levellers on their "Levelling The Land 30th Anniversary Tour 2021" in Margate, Guildford and Norwich.

-On Saturday 19th September 2020, the band played their only full band live-stream at White Noise Studio in Weston-super-Mare.
-Subsequently they went on to release a CD of the audio from the live-stream entitled "The Leylines Live From White Noise Studio".
+On Saturday 19 September 2020, the band played their only full band live-stream at White Noise Studio in Weston-super-Mare.
+Subsequently, they went on to release a CD of the audio from the live-stream entitled "The Leylines Live From White Noise Studio".

+In February 2024, Dan Thompson took a hiatus from the band, leading to the band acquiring the services of Ben Higgs on Lead Guitar.
+Ben would work with the band throughout their Spring & Autumn Tours, as well as festivals during the summer.
+In late January 2025 it was announced that Ben would be leaving the band, and a few weeks later it was announced that Dan Thompson would re-join.

+Third Album "Phosphenes": 2025-

+In March 2025 it was announced that the band's third studio album, "Phosphenes" would be released in the summer of 2025.